 The Food and Drug Administration's (FDA) bioresearch monitoring program was established in 1977 by a task force which included representatives from the drug, biologics, medical device, veterinary medicine, and food areas.
 The need for such a program was evident in a survey of the conduct of studies involving FDA-regulated products by the FDA field inspection operation between 1972 and 1974.
 Following a review of the inspectional findings, the Congress mandated that FDA develop and implement an agency-wide program.

-The bioresearch monitoring program at CDRH was expanded in June 1992.
-In May 1993 the Bioresearch Monitoring Branch became the Division of Bioresearch Monitoring in the reorganization of the Office of Compliance.
-The Division monitors sponsors, institutional review boards, clinical investigators, and nonclinical laboratories involved in the testing of investigational devices.
+The CDRH Office of Clinical Evidence and Analysis (OCEA) monitors sponsors, institutional review boards, clinical investigators, and nonclinical laboratories involved in the testing of investigational devices.

 - Office of Good Clinical Practice

 - A Guide to Informed Consent - Information Sheet

 - Preparing Notices of Availability of Investigational Medical Devices and for Recruiting Study Subjects - Guidance for Industry and FDA Staff (PDF - 26KB)

 - Guidance on PMA Interactive Procedures for Day-100 Meetings and Subsequent Deficiencies - for Use by CDRH and Industry